airr-community/airr-standards/docs/packages/airr-R/vignettes/Usage-Vignette.rst

 stablished the set of minimal metadata elements (MiAIRR) required for describing published AIRR datasets (Rubelt et al, 2017) as well as file formats to represent this data in a machine-readable form.
-The ``airr`` R package provides to read, write an validate data following the AIRR Data Representation standards.
+The ``airr`` R package provide read, write and validation of data following the AIRR Data Representation schemas.
 This vignette provides a set of simple use examples.

 AIRR Data Representation Standards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~